aranyaadheu/Chess-Engine-using-Python/README.md

 # ChessEngine-in-Python
-a project, to grasp strong usage of python scripts by implementing them on real life ChessEngine.
+a project, to grasp strong usage of Python scripts by implementing them on a real-life ChessEngine.